Numerical Weil-Petersson metrics on moduli spaces of Calabi-Yau manifolds: Introduction

-Hence, an understanding of the effective action for the $t$ fields, known as charged matter and eventually related to particles such as electrons, quarks, etc. , requires to compute generalized Weil-Petersson metrics (as in \eqref{action_YM}) on the moduli space of $E_8$ connections on $P$ with $G$-holonomy.
-Proper generalizations of the numerical tools that we introduce in this paper, should be useful in the case when $G=SU(r)$ and the principal $SU(r)$-subbundle underlies a family of stable holomorphic vector bundles $E \to X$ (with $c_1(E)=0$, ${\rm rank}\, (E)=r$).
-In this case one can use balanced embeddings to approximate the Hermite Yang-Mills connections, identify the space of infinitesimal deformations of the background connection with sheaf cohomology groups (see Table 1), and approximate the Weil-Petersson metrics by using the metrics that we define in this paper.
+Hence, determining the effective action for the $t$ fields requires computing generalized Weil-Petersson metrics on the moduli space of $E_8$ connections on $P$ with $G$-holonomy, as defined in Eq. \eqref{action_YM}.
+The numerical methods that we introduce in this paper are useful when $G=SU(r)$ and the principal $SU(r)$-subbundle underlies a family of stable holomorphic vector bundles $E \to X$ (with $c_1(E)=0$, ${\rm rank}\, (E)=r$).
+In this case, one can use balanced embeddings to approximate the Hermite Yang-Mills connections, identify the space of infinitesimal deformations of the connection $A_0$ with sheaf cohomology groups, and approximate the Weil-Petersson metrics using natural extensions of the ideas introduced in this paper.